 Telecommuting, video call meetings, more flexible hours, new technological tools ...
 There are many changes that the coronavirus has brought in the workplace.
 And is that the confinement It has not only affected us in our day to day as employees, but has also had a direct impact on managers and leaders of organizations, forcing them to adapt to a new way of managing and motivating your teams.
 Of course, we are talking about remote leadership.

-Therefore, if something is clear it is that, after the arrival of COVID-19, a new way of leading has come to stay and, without a doubt, organizations will have to adapt to it to respond to the new needs, habits and priorities which presents us with the "new normal".
+Therefore, if something is clear, it is that, after the arrival of COVID-19, a new way of leading has come to stay and, without a doubt, organizations will have to adapt to it to respond to the new needs, habits and priorities that presents us with the "new normal."

 Thus, this new paradigm pushes us to focus on key aspects such as emotional intelligence, in leadership capacity or in manage uncertainty from the distance.

-But how to lead through a screen or a phone call?
+But how do you lead through a screen or a phone call?
 How to be a reference from home?
 How to ensure good leadership remotely that benefits both people and business results?

 José Luis Pascual, partner-director of Employee Experience and Development in Lukkap, analyze and propose some key guidelines for new remote leadership in an article for The Economist.